SauloCav/Lua-Experiments/README.md

 The userdata type allows arbitrary C data to be stored in Lua variables.
 This type corresponds to a block of memory and has no predefined operations in Lua, except assignment and identity testing.
 However, through the use of metatables, the programmer can define operations for userdata values.
 Userdata values cannot be created or modified in Lua, only through the C API.
 This guarantees the integrity of data belonging to the host program.
 The thread type represents independent streams of execution and is used to implement coroutines.
 Don't confuse Lua's thread type with lightweight operating system processes.
 Lua supports coroutines on all systems, even those that don't support lightweight processes.

-The table type implements associative arrays, that is, arrays that can be indexed not just by numbers, but by any value (except nil).
-Tables can be heterogeneous; that is, they can contain values of all types (except nil).
-Tables are the only data structuring mechanism in Lua; they can be used to represent common arrays, symbol tables, sets, records, graphs, trees, etc. To represent records, Lua uses the field name as an index.
-Values of type table, function, thread and userdata (complete) are objects: variables do not actually contain these values, only references to them.
-Assignment, parameter passing, and function return always deal with references to such values; these operations do not imply any kind of copying.
-The type function returns a string describing the type of a given value.

 ## Scope